Vice President Mike Pence Denies Writing Anonymous Anti-Trump ‘New York Times’ Op-Ed

 — Jennifer Wright (@JenAshleyWright) September 6, 2018

 Other White House officials are also denying that they wrote the scathing Times piece.
-Secretary of State Mike Pompeo, for example, told reporters in New Delhi “It’s not mine,” and chastised the newspaper for taking “a disgruntled, deceptive, bad actor’s word for anything.”
+Secretary of State Mike Pompeo, for example, told reporters in New Delhi “it’s not mine,” and chastised the newspaper for taking “a disgruntled, deceptive, bad actor’s word for anything.”

 Also denying being the author, according to CNBC, is Director of National Intelligence Dan Coats, who has sometimes found himself with the nickname “Lodestar.”
 A Coats associate, speaking on condition of anonymity, said that writing an anonymous op-ed piece isn’t Coats’ “style.”